WestGermanGenomeCenter/scRNAseq_Pipeline/README.md

 Update 15.05.2022: There has been a small change in the config.yaml format.
 For more information, checkout configfiles/config_example.yaml.

+Update 26.05.2022: Fix the issue with the DGE rule that came with the change from the 15.05.2022.

 ## Setup directory tree:
 ### the scRNAseq_Pipeline folder containing the pipeline
 |